rdbo/libmem/docs/api/c/LM_EnumProcesses.md

 		 lm_void_t *arg);
 ```

+# Description

+Enumerates all the current existing processes, sending them to a callback function.

 # Parameters

 - callback: pointer to a function that will be called for every process found (received in the parameter `pproc`).
 It can return either `LM_TRUE` to continue searching for processes or `LM_FALSE` to stop the search.
-- arg: An optional extra argument that will be passed into the callback function
+- arg: An optional extra argument that will be passed into the callback function.

 # Return Value

 Returns `LM_TRUE` on success and `LM_FALSE` on failure.